 There is a simple and straightforward legal process for Those wishing to get married in Malta.

 Given that Malta is a member state of the European Union, travel to Malta does not require a visa for EU nationals and the process of registering to marry here is quite simple.
-Sarah Young and her team are able to offer assistance in preparing all necessary documents and explaining the paperwork needed.
+My team & I are able to offer assistance in preparing all necessary documents and explaining the paperwork needed.

 Malta has one of the best climates in the world with close to 10 months of sunshine.

-The Maltese climate is among the best you can find anywhere in the world thanks to its moderate temperatures throughout most of the year and the fact that it gets very little rain and many hours of sunshine most days of the year.
+The Maltese climate is among the best you can find anywhere in the world thanks to its moderate temperatures throughout most of the year and the fact that we get very little rain and many hours of sunshine most days of the year.
 Internationalliving.com voted Malta the best climate in the world in its Quality of Life Index for 2011.

 History & Architecture

 Malta has a rich history, beautiful baroque citadels, ancient maritime cities and much more.

 Malta’s human history begins with pre-historic people who built Malta’s famous megalithic temples, some of which have been dated as older than the Pyramids of Giza.
 Throughout the millennia the island has come under the rule of numerous nations ranging from the Romans, to the Byzantines, to the French and finally the British.
 Each of these left an indelible mark on the island in terms of culture, art, language and architecture.
 Some of the highlights which emerged from these influences are the megalithic temples, picturesque citadels, maritime fortress-cities, and collections of renaissance art.

 English is spoken widely as an of official language.